The

 - "text": The binary data string contains text that is converted to bytes in its UTF-8 representation.

-An exception is thrown if the input binary data string is not valid when using a data URL or hexadecimal characters.
+An exception is thrown if the input binary data string is not valid when using a

-When specifying a format for the binary data that Action Invoker returns, there are four options, with the default option, if none is specified, as "dataUrl":
+When specifying a format for the binary data that Action Invoker returns, there are five options, with the default option, if none is specified, as "dataUrl":

 - "Base64": The string returned represents bytes in Base64 format.